 Food: Breakfast is included at the hotel.
 Lunch is included from Tuesday to Saturday.
 Two dinners will be provided during the trip.

-Attire: Business casual (e.g., no jeans, no t-shirts, no tennis shoes).
-Long sleeve shirt is required when visiting some sites.
+Attire: Business casual is required for the 4 days we will be visiting businesses.
+You will need a long sleeve shirt for one day and is required for one of our stops.
 A warm coat is needed in both February and October in cold months.
-I often times wear a scarf around my neck just for information.
-There are no gyms at the hotels that we will be staying at, but you can easily exercise and run outside.
-The locations are perfect for doing that.
-No formal clothes are necessary.
+I often times wear a scarf around my neck.
+On the first day when we get there it is a casual day.
+Jeans and tennis shoes are OK and the last day in Kyoto jeans and tennis shoes are OK, the rest of the time it is business casual.
+There are no gyms at the hotels that we will be staying at, but you can easily exercise and run outside, the locations are perfect for doing that.
+No formal clothes are necessary such as a suit and tie.
 There will be no formal dinners where everyone needs to dress up.
+It is extremely important that on the 4 tour days you cannot wear a T-shirt, tennis shoes, jeans or hoodies.
+The pictures clearly indicate the dress standard.
+In summaries you need 4 days of dress clothes 2 days of casual.

 Shoes: We will typically be walking as many as 10,000 steps per day so your shoes should be comfortable.
 If you have slip-on shoes they are also ideal because oftentimes we have to remove our shoes when we walk into certain locations.